MIS-C: 5-year-old Indiana girl nearly dies from COVID-related illness

 OAK LAWN, Ill.
-(WLS) -- An inflammatory syndrome related to COVID-19 is a mystery to most doctors and nearly claimed a life of a young girl from northwest Indiana.
+(WLS) -- An inflammatory syndrome related to COVID-19 that is a mystery to most doctors nearly claimed the life of a young girl from northwest Indiana.

-Janiya Johnson, 5, of Portage, Indiana was diagnosed a couple of months ago with multi-inflammatory syndrome in children, or MIS-C.
+Janiya Johnson, 5, of Portage, Indiana was diagnosed a couple of months ago with multisystem inflammatory syndrome in children, or MIS-C.

-She is now making a full recovery, but her parents say she was lucky that she was diagnosed when she was.
-They shared their story because they want other parents to be aware of the rare, but potentially life-threatening, condition.

 Janiya's family never even knew she had COVID.
 She later tested positive for antibodies.
 Her symptoms included vomiting, fever, stomach and neck pain, and her kidneys and liver began failing.

+"She's full of energy.
+She's just ready to go," said her father, Johnathan Johnson.
+"And it was just different when she wanted to lay down and go to sleep."

-Eventually she was diagnosed at Advocate Children's Hospital in Oak Lawn, where she ended up in intensive care.
+Eventually she was diagnosed at Advocate Children's Hospital in Oak Lawn, where she ended up in critical condition in the Intensive Care Unit.

 "Many of these kids require intensive care management in one of our pediatric ICUs," said Dr. Frank Belmonte, chief medical officer at Advocate Children's Hospital.
 "They need IV fluids.
 Many of them will require steroids or other anti-inflammatories to bring down the inflammation."